-What is Tim Armstrong's Net Worth and Salary?
+What Is Tim Armstrong's Net Worth and Salary?

 Tim Armstrong is an American businessman who has a net worth of $250 million.
 The former President of Google America, Tim Armstrong, took over as CEO and Chairman of AOL, Inc. in 2009.
 Tim was instrumental in selling AOL to Verizon in 2015 for $4.4 billion.
 He remained at Verizon until 2018.
-Despite the fact that Verizon eventually wrote down 50% of the AOL acquisition value, Tim was paid $60 million when he left the company.
+Despite the fact that Verizon eventually wrote down 50% of the AOL acquisition value, Armstrong was paid $60 million when he left the company.
 During his time leading AOL, he earned a base salary of $1 million but would typically receive around $5 million in bonuses and other compensation.

 AOL Stock Earnings

 In 2010, Tim owned 1% of AOL's total outstanding shares, roughly 1 million total shares.
 Believing the company was drastically undervalued, he used his own funds to aggressively buy more AOL shares.
 For example, in 2011, he paid $10 million of his own money to buy 500,000 more shares.
-He bought another 500,000 shares a year later for $12 million.
+Armstrong bought another 500,000 shares a year later for $12 million.
 At the time of the AOL acquisition by Verizon in 2019, Tim owned 5.5 million shares.
 Verizon paid $50 a share when it acquired AOL.
 That worked out to a $275 million pre-tax windfall for Tim.
 When combined with the tens of millions he earned in compensation over the years at AOL and the $60 million he earned when he left Verizon, Tim earned at least $400 million at AOL.

 Early Life

 Timothy Armstrong was born on December 21, 1970, in Riverside, Connecticut.
 He attended Connecticut College, a private liberal arts college in New London, Connecticut, where he double-majored in Economics and Sociology.
 While a student, he was on the school's rowing team and coached the women's ice hockey team.
-He graduated and earned his Bachelor of Arts degree in 1993.
+Armstrong graduated and earned his Bachelor of Arts degree in 1993.

 Business Career

-In 1995, Tim Armstrong was appointed marketing director for Starwave – an entertainment and news software and website company based in Seattle, Washington.
+In 1995, Armstrong was appointed marketing director for Starwave, an entertainment and news software and website company based in Seattle, Washington.
 After Disney bought Starwave in 1988, Tim served as their director of integrated sales and marketing.
-Tim Armstrong secured his first million-dollar online advertising deal while working for Starwave – with the American operator of healthcare facilities "HCA Healthcare, Inc."
+Tim secured his first million-dollar online advertising deal while working for Starwave – with the American operator of healthcare facilities HCA Healthcare, Inc.

-Tim Armstrong assisted in rebranding AOL, turning it into a privately traded company that focused on original content and prominent advertisers.
+Tim assisted in rebranding AOL, turning it into a privately traded company that focused on original content and prominent advertisers.

 New Endeavors

-Tim is the founder and chief executive officer of Flowcode – a graphical programming tool that allows the development of electromechanical systems within minutes, helping business owners build and manage their businesses better.
+Tim is the founder and chief executive officer of Flowcode, a graphical programming tool that allows the development of electromechanical systems within minutes, helping business owners build and manage their businesses better.
 Simplifying a previously complicated procedure, Flowcode has a built-in data recorder which makes testing and debugging procedures more understandable and more user-friendly when it comes to developing highly functional programs through instant conversions and real-time data.

 Boards